NetLogo/beginners-interactive-netlogo-dictionary/app/static/articles/shapes-and-colors-in-netlogo.md

 ### Turtle Shapes

 In NetLogo, turtle shapes are vector shapes.
 They are built up from basic geometric shapes; squares, circles, and lines, rather than a grid of pixels.
-This way, when we resize a turtle, its image does not loose quality (i.e., does not become *pixelated*).
+This way, when we resize a turtle, its image does not lose quality (i.e., does not become *pixelated*).

 &nbsp;